Texting Traps to Avoid: 15 Mistakes That Kill Attraction Fast

 3. Responding Too Fast

-Solution: Take a few minutes before responding.
-It shows you’re interested but not glued to your phone.
+Better move: Take a few minutes before responding.
+It shows interest without making you look glued to your phone.

 4. Playing the Waiting Game

-Golden Rule: Match their energy.
-If they’re prompt, be reasonably prompt.
-If they’re slower, mirror the pace.
+Golden rule: Match her energy.
+If she responds quickly, be reasonably quick.
+If she takes her time, mirror the pace.

 5. The One-Word Reply

-Fix It: If you’re short on time, say, “I’ll reply in a bit!”
-Or add a follow-up question to keep things moving.
+Fix it: If you’re busy, say, “I’ll reply in a bit.”
+Or add a question to keep things moving.

 6. Overusing “LOL” or “HAHA”